 - opinion polls

-- faith community contact details.
+- historical faith community sources.

-Here we host a selection of maps and charts, illustrating religion in present-day Britain and religious change over time.
+We host a selection of maps and charts, illustrating religion in present-day Britain and religious change over time.

-Here we provide guides on how to use and interpret religious statistics – for example, comparing different religious categories, change over time, or understanding how the way that data is collected by government or organisations might affect the results.
+We provide guides on how to use and interpret religious statistics – for example, comparing different religious categories, change over time, or understanding how the way that data is collected by government or organisations might affect the results.
 There is also a detailed history of British religious statistics, and an overview of the British religious landscape to put the evidence in context.